PimCoumans/DidUpdate/README.md

 ## ↔️ What does it do exactly?
 The two main features are
 - Inform you when a specific property in your model class has been updated.
-If your value conforms to `Equatable` you‘ll know when its value was actually changed.
+If your value conforms to `Equatable` you’ll know when its value was actually changed.
 - Pass along two-way binding property wrappers that can read and update properties on your model class, making sure its `didSet { }` is called as well.
-There‘s also the convenient availability to create bindings to nested properties using KeyPath subscripts (like `$viewModel.someFrame.size.width`).
+There’s also the convenient availability to create bindings to nested properties using KeyPath subscripts (like `$viewModel.someFrame.size.width`).

 ## ✨ How can I do this?
 To enable this magic, make sure your model object conforms to `ObservableState` and hold onto it using the `@ObservedState` property wrapper in your view (controller).
-For all your model‘s properties use `@ObservedValue` when you want these to be observable.
+For all your model’s properties use `@ObservedValue` when you want these to be observable.
 Take another gander at the example above to see how it all fits together.

 ### Handling updates/changes
 On all value properties you get a bunch of `didUpdate` methods, allowing you to provide update handlers that are executed when the property is updated.